kacikgoez/ProcessDiscovery/README.md

 Therefore, we assume that these events happen one minute after the previous event.
 This is a simplification, but it is sufficient for our purposes, and ensures that the events are in the correct order.
 If timestamps for the other events are missing, we filter out the corresponding cases.
 This is because we cannot determine the correct order of the events if timestamps are missing.
 This attributes to roughly 3000 cases that are filtered out.

+The event log will be automatically extracted when you run the dashboard for the first time.
+After that, the event log will be stored in the folder `backend/data/processed/`.
+You can also download the event log on the [dashboard](#download-the-event-log).
+The event log will be downloaded as a CSV file.

 ## Installation
 ### Prerequisites